The Miller-Rabin primality test is among the fastest and most widely used primality tests in computational practice.

 Notes:

-(1) Computations of the Miller-Rabin test are in modular arithmetic (mod n
+(1) Computations of the Miller-Rabin test are in modular arithmetic (mod n).

 miller_rabin(2047,11) // 1 (probable prime) miller_rabin(2047,2058) // 1 (probable prime) 2058 = 2047 + 11 miller_rabin(2047,3) // 0 (composite) miller_rabin(2047,2050) // 0 (composite) 2050 = 2047 + 3

-reported as probable prime,
+(2) Bases a = 1a = n-1n reported as probable prime,

-i.e. these bases are strong liars for odd composite n
+i.e. these bases are strong liars for odd composite n.
+Examples of incorrect base choice:

 miller_rabin(25,1) // 1 (probable prime) - even though 25 is composite miller_rabin(25,24) // 1 (probable prime) - even though 25 is composite miller_rabin(91,1) // 1 (probable prime) - even though 91 is composite miller_rabin(91,90) // 1 (probable prime) - even though 91 is composite

-(3) Bases a = n
+(3) Bases a = nnn misreported as composite.

 That's something that never happens in the Miller-Rabin test under normal conditions.

-(Once again, the normal conditions are that n
+(Once again, the normal conditions are that n should be a big odd integer;

-should be at least 2
+the base a should be at least 2 and at most n-2.)

 Examples of incorrect base choice of this kind: